Raffa2s/T1ny_bl0om/3D printing/README.md

 - Slice with the setting above (remember to rotate the Top.stl)
 - Print
 - Test fit
-In case you have any problems fell fre to contact me on Twitter
+In case you have any problems fell fre to contact me on [Twitter](https://twitter.com/raffass).